 7. Analyze the different working habits of various teams and individuals

 Some teams achieve better results than others.
-Process mining enables sharing best practices by comparing the results and pointing our differences in team working habits and behavious.
-For large organizations, having operations in several locations the best practice sharing is a great benefit.
+Process mining enables sharing best practices by comparing the results and pointing out differences in team working habits and behaviors.
+For large organizations, having operations in several locations, the best practice sharing is a great benefit.

 8. Better productivity by understanding the effect of incident categorization

 Incidents are different.
-Categorization helps people to understand, plan required actions and allocate resources optimally.
-Using advanced AI methods like Clustering based on unsupervised learning the QPR ProcessAnalyzer analysis is able to suggest categorizations that increase the productivity of the incident management teams.
+Categorization helps people to understand, plan the required actions, and allocate resources optimally.
+Using advanced AI methods like Clustering based on unsupervised learning the QPR ProcessAnalyzer analysis can suggest categorizations that increase the productivity of the incident management teams.